xiaowuc2/DSA-UEMK/README.md

 [.](https://github.com/xiaowuc2/Research/blob/master/README.md)

 ### [Week-1](https://github.com/xiaowuc2/DSA-UEMK/tree/master/Week-1)

 * C languange basics-1

-1. The average of 10 numbers using Array.c
+1. The average of 10 numbers using Array
-2. You are given two matrices of dimensions N x N, filled with integers.
-Your task is to print the product of these matrices.c
+2. You are given two matrices of dimensions N x N, filled with integers
-3. Calculate the sum of array elements by passing to a function.c
+3. Calculate the sum of array elements by passing to a function
-4. count a total number of duplicate elements in the array using function.c
+4. count a total number of duplicate elements in the array using function
-5. Calculate sum of all elements of an array using pointers as arguments..c
+5. Calculate sum of all elements of an array using pointers as arguments
-6. Add array element.c
+6. Add array element
-7. Delete elements from Array.c
+7. Delete elements from Array
-8. Display humidity.c
+8. Display humidity
-9. Second Highest number in Array.c
+9. Second Highest number in Array

 ### Week-2